Tutorial 22: Source estimation

 Delete the non-normalized filtered files, we will not use them in the following tutorials.

 Everything below is advanced documentation, you can skip it for now.

 Averaging normalized values

 - The same SNR issues arise while averaging Z-scores: the average of the Z-scores is lower than the Z-score of the average.
-But this time we do not have an easy analytical expression to compensate for the modifications in SNR, the average would not be reflecting the increase in SNR.

 When computing averages at the subject level: Always avoid averaging Z-score maps.

 - This normalization is not based on the SNR of signal, but rather on the spatial smoothness of the maps.
 Managing these maps is similar to min-norm maps: the variance of the individual maps is not explicitly modeled or known analytically.